lollcat/se3-augmented-coupling-flows/README.md

 # TODO:
+    - Move shift to come before scale.
+    - Add small identity to basis vectors.
+    - Think of initialisation for Egnn that encourages random vectors of reasonable magnitude
     - Big rewrite: with jgraph and e3nn
     - e3nn outputs are typically shift **invariant** rather than equivariant.
     The flow transforms should use this, which also allows for simplification.